gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 ![photon in action](docs/photon-animated.gif)

 The AzureIoTHubClient library can publish **50 messages per second** to Azure IoT Hub.
 The free tier of Azure IoT Hub limits the number of messages to 8000 per day.
-At 50 messages per second you will reach the 8000 message limit in under 3 minutes.
+At 50 messages per second, you will reach the 8000-message limit in under 3 minutes.
 So be sure to throttle the telemetry publish rate.

 Azure IoT Central is a "no code" service to graph and analysis telemetry, control devices, and trigger other processes.
 Under the covers, the service uses [Azure IoT Hub](https://azure.microsoft.com/en-au/services/iot-hub/), [Azure Time Series Insights](https://azure.microsoft.com/en-au/services/time-series-insights/), and the [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
 Hence this library and documentation apply to both Azure IoT Hub and IoT Central.